-Total Amount of Funding Request Duration \$4,000,000 Four years - recurring
+Total Amount of Funding Request Duration \$1,200,000 Four Years - One time

 Water and Climate Resiliency Metrics - Web Tool Implementation

 As part of a series of resiliency initiatives to address changing conditions, the District has established an initial set of water and climate resilience metrics districtwide.
 These science-based metrics were developed with the goal of tracking and documenting shifts and trends in District-managed water and climate data.
 The metrics support the assessment of current and future climate condition scenarios and related operational decisions that inform District resiliency investment priorities.
 As part of the District's communication and public engagement priorities, this effort informs stakeholders, the public, and partner agencies about the District's resilience efforts, while supporting local resiliency strategies.